DJercic/Ethereum-stats/README.md

 - [x] Setup Block model
 - [x] Create a query to extract and sum all gas fees for that day.
 - [x] Write to Smart Contract to save Gas Spend on a given day
-- [ ] Catch errors while reading/writing from ethereum blockchain
+- [x] Catch errors while reading/writing from ethereum blockchain
 - [ ] Add retry logic to ethereum.service.fetchBlock()...
 - [ ] Setup github actions to automatically run tests
-- [ ] Setup hardhat for contract development
+- [ ] Setup hardhat for contract development (**I assume this is a must**)
 - [ ] Write synced timestamps to database to reduce calls gas when trying to resync
-- [ ] Check if websocket connection gets stale to ethereum node
+- [ ] Check if websocket connection to ethereum node gets stale
 - [ ] Setup local etherum network (geth | ganache cli)
+- [ ] Move contract to mappings instead of an array

+## The Plan (Original)

+1. Setup project, basic typescript. &check;
+2. MVP for reading form Ethereum blockchain &check;
+   1. Try connecting to the blockchain and read blocks/transactions &check;
+   2. Based on data structures and relation ships define which database will be used &check;
+   3. Setup a ethereum service as an abstraction for reading. &check;
+3. MVP for Smart Contract &check;
+   1. Develop & publish smart contract &check;
+4. Connect service to Smart Contract &check;
+5. Look for edge cases when reading from Ethereum blockchain